 Today, any device used to conduct business likely stores a large amount of data, much of it unseen by the user.
 Information is retained and organized to make the device more user-friendly.
 A silent hazard is introduced when you replace the initial device with a new one, as the older device likely still retains some information.

 While it’s possible for you to erase some of the data on these devices, unless you’re familiar with finding hidden data, that device remains a risk.
-Finding an ITAD company that will do the job completely isn’t guaranteed, either.
-Not all ITAD companies are created equally, and evaluations are typically based on a company’s ability to destroy hard drives, not find hidden information.
+Finding an IT Asset Disposition (ITAD) company that will do the job completely isn’t guaranteed, either.
+Not all ITAD companies are created equal, and evaluations are typically based on a company’s ability to destroy hard drives, not find hidden information.

 The Impact of Improper Handling for Data at Rest

 A number of recent security breaches have resulted from companies that overlooked crucial data at rest.
 In 2013, for instance, the popular retailer Target was infiltrated through their air conditioning systems.
 Masquerading as HVAC companies, hackers acquired IP addresses for stores, which granted them access to Target’s financial records.

 It’s surprising how such an innocuous oversight, specifically the IP addresses used to control air conditioners, could lead to such big problems.
 But that’s precisely the kind of risk that data at rest poses.
 Even the smallest security lapse can lead to big problems when it comes to sensitive data.